Is it business as usual for the UK?

 After the UK had left the EU it would be necessary to obtain separate UK trade mark and design registrations to cover the UK, so genuine European coverage would require both EU and UK registrations.

 If the UK does leave the EU, and does not negotiate membership of the European Economic Area (EEA), then UK intellectual property attorneys may no longer be able to file EU trade mark and design applications for their clients.
 However, there would be all kinds of ways around this.
-Firstly, any firm with an office in an EU member state would retain their filing rights, and if not, it would still be possible for a UK attorney to instruct an attorney in the EU to file an application for their client, in the same manner they instruct attorneys in other countries around the world.
+Firstly, any firm with an office in an EU member state would retain their filing rights, and if not, it would still be possible for a UK or London trademark attorney to instruct an attorney in the EU to file an application for their client, in the same manner they instruct attorneys in other countries around the world.

 If the UK negotiates with the EU to remain a part of the EEA then UK IP attorneys will not lose the right to file EU trade mark and design applications.
 It is also possible that the UK will negotiate some other special deal with the EU which may maintain the present position.